NUS-HPC-AI-Lab/InfoBatch/README.md

 ```

 You may observe a performance drop when using the Distributed Data-Parallel (DDP) training approach compared to the Data Parallel (DP) approach on multiple GPUs, especially in versions prior to Pytorch 1.11.
 However, this is not specific to our algorithm itself.

-For research studies and more flexible codes, you can refer to the code in `research`.

 ## Citation
 ```bibtex